Chipotle Is Not Out Of The E. Coli Woods Yet

 MCD (NYSE:MCD) China '14: Unsafe food handling practices at China food supplier in July '14.

-In general, companies that suffer an E. Coli type overhang tend to bounce back after 4 or 5 quarters.
+In general, companies that suffer an E. coli type overhang tend to bounce back after 4 or 5 quarters.
 Chipotle's 1Q17 SSS bounce has been in line with this trend, bouncing to 17.8% YoY after 4-5 straight quarters of negative comps.
-Chipotle's sales trough was worse than most of those competitors as a result of: 1) multiple food safety issues for Chipotle i.e. E. Coli and norovirus, 2) the brand's prior positioning as a "Food with Integrity" leader, and 3) the speed of information flow in a more socially connected world.
+Chipotle's sales trough was worse than most of those competitors as a result of: 1) multiple food safety issues for Chipotle i.e. E. coli and norovirus, 2) the brand's prior positioning as a "Food with Integrity" leader, and 3) the speed of information flow in a more socially connected world.

 A deeper trough implies a sharper recovery and if 1Q results have been anything to go by, this looks to be Chipotle's silver lining.
 The sales recovery should, however, then moderate as compares normalize - which is similar to the pattern seen for other brands.